Search and Surveillance Act 2012: Confidential journalistic source

 Although freedom of expression must always be balanced against other competing public interests, it is an important feature in New Zealand's democracy.
 The provisions of the Bill conflict most with freedom of expression in relation to the press.
 Confidentiality of sources is a key journalistic principle, however the Bill warrants searches to determine those sources.
 The Commission considered that a presumption should be included in the legislation against journalists being subject to the search provisions.
 The Commission also recommended that a provision be added to the legislation which requires all agencies to act only in accordance with human rights values when exercising their search and surveillance powers.
-A purpose clause was included by the Justice and Electoral Committee to ensure that existing rights found in the New Zealand Bill of Rights Act 1990, the Privacy Act 1993 and the Evidence Act 2006 are all recognized.
+A purpose clause was included by the Justice and Electoral Committee to ensure that existing rights found in the New Zealand Bill of Rights Act 1990, the Privacy Act 1993 and the Evidence Act 2006 are all recognised.
 This inclusion in the final piece of legislation demonstrates the importance of human rights values "in the context of search and surveillance powers".